Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Customer/Supplier](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier]")

-The *Debtors/creditors* tab displays a customer/supplier list and allows to create, edit and delete customers (debtors) and suppliers (creditors).
+The *DEBTORS/CREDITORS* tab displays a customer/supplier list and allows to create, edit and delete customers (debtors) and suppliers (creditors).
 For detailed information about managing customers and suppliers, see [Manage the customer/supplier](../Integration/05_ManageCustomerSupplier.md).

-This tab and all corresponding sub-tabs are also contained in the *Order management* module.

-The *Debtors/creditors* tab contains in turn two tabs:
+The *DEBTORS/CREDITORS* tab contains in turn two tabs:

   - Customer/supplier list, see [Customer/supplier list](#customersupplier-list).
   - Create customer/supplier, see [Create customer/supplier](#create-customersupplier).
 When selecting a customer/supplier from the customer/supplier list, the tab name changes to *Customer/supplier (number)*, see [Customer/supplier (number)](#customersupplier-number).

+The identical customer/supplier list is available in the *Order management* module: *Order management > Customers/suppliers*.
+The list is synchronized between the two modules so that the same data can be accessed.

 [comment]: <> (Es heißt eingelicht immer "Kunde xxxxx", egal ob Kunde oder Lieferant.
 Kommentar in Bug-Datei hinzugefügt)

 ## Customer/supplier list